|

-After a year long, $10-million renovation the Texas Giant returns in 2011 as an all-new, steel hybrid roller coaster as part of Six Flags' 50th anniversary celebration.
-Gone are the rickety wood tracks of the original and in place its place are steel tracks designed to give a smooth, screaming fast ride.
-To further enhance the experience, Six Flags Over Texas, increased the lift hill by 10-feet and included two exciting new elements.
-The first drop at incredible steep 79-degrees is now one of the steepest coaster drops in the world.
-Also, the ride now sports a world record-breaking bank of 95-degrees.
-Much of the layout remains on unchanged, but the renovation should restore the Texas Giant's reputation as being one of the top-ranked roller coasters in the world.
+After a year long, $10-million renovation the Texas Giant returned in 2011 as an all-new, steel hybrid roller coaster as part of Six Flags' 50th anniversary celebration.
+Gone are the rickety wood tracks of the original and in its place are steel tracks designed to give a smooth, screaming fast ride.
+To further enhance the experience, Six Flags Over Texas, increased the lift hill by 10-feet, included two exciting new elements. and the first drop at an incredibly steep 79-degrees is now one of the steepest coaster drops in the world.
+Also, the ride now sports a world record-breaking banked turn of 95-degrees.
+Much of the layout remains on unchanged, but the renovation has restored the Texas Giant's reputation as being one of the top-ranked roller coasters in the world.

 Related: See the entry for Texas Giant wooden coaster.